LongSoft/PMPatch/README.md

 PMPatch
 =======

-Utility to patch ASUS BIOS PowerManagement module for MacOS X SpeedStep implementation
+Utility to patch UEFI BIOS PowerManagement module to be compatible with MacOS X SpeedStep implementation